nf-core/awsmegatests/README.md

 ## Process

-When a a pull request is made to a pipeline's master branch, a GitHub Action is triggered.
-It starts an AWS batch job, which has permissions to subsequently spawn more AWS batch jobs.
+When this GitHub Action workflow is triggered, it starts an AWS batch job, which has permissions to subsequently spawn more AWS batch jobs.
 The first batch job pulls the nf-core pipeline from GitHub and starts it.
 The running pipeline can access a previously created S3 bucket to store any output files, such as the work directory, the trace directory, and the results.
 The pipeline's progress can be monitored on nf-core's nextflow tower instance.
 The final results are provided to nf-co.re.

 ![AWS_megatests](AWS_megatests.png)